ZJZAC/awesome-deep-model-IP-protection/README.md

 4. [DISCO Verification: Division of Input Space into COnvex polytopes for neural network verification](https://arxiv.org/pdf/2105.07776.pdf) | 2021.5 -->

-# Similarity&nbsp;Comparison
-1. [ModelDiff: Testing-Based DNN Similarity Comparison for Model Reuse Detection](https://arxiv.org/pdf/2106.08890.pdf): Specifically, the behavioral pattern of a model is represented as a decision distance vector (DDV), in which each element is the distance between the model’s reactions to a pair of inputs | [BibTex](): li2021modeldiff | Li et al, *In Proceedings of the 30th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA ’21)*

 # Perspective
 ## Digital&nbsp;Rights&nbsp;Management&nbsp;(DRM)